 The conversion process takes up to a year or more to complete the necessary elements with all of the interested state and federal agencies.
 The County Board did not find it fiscally responsible to spend significant taxpayer dollars to restore the house, not having a substantial end use of the house that fits into the outdoor recreational use requirements.
 If no other options were presented, the house was scheduled to be demolished.

 In 2018 the County opened a Request for Proposals (RFP) process to open the door for other public and private entities and individuals to present options for best reuse of the Biermann house and property.
 The initial RFP resulted in only 1 proposal, however other parties notified the County after the close of the initial RFP process that they were interested in putting together a proposal but did not have enough time to submit.
 The county agreed to open the RFP for a second round to get as many proposals for reuse to consider as possible.
 After the close of the second RFP process, the County received two proposals, Powers Ventures and Rochester City Parks.

 After consideration of both proposals, the County Board decided to pursue the proposal of Powers Ventures.
 Being a private company, the County Parks Department must first complete the conversion process before title to the property can be transferred to Powers Ventures for future renovations.
 PVN has been hired as the County's consulting firm to help project staff navigate through the complicated conversion process with state and federal agencies.
-A short-term property stabilization agreement is in place between Olmsted County and Powers Ventures so that time-sensitive stabilization work could be completed before the property is hopefully transferred to Powers Ventures once the conversion request has been approved.
+A short-term property stabilization agreement was in place between Olmsted County and Powers Ventures so that time-sensitive stabilization work could be completed before the property was transferred to Powers Ventures once the conversion request was approved.